Skip to main content

 Status of Fulfillment by SMO

-The Financial Reporting Council (FRC) and the four Recognized Supervisory Bodies (RSBs) in the UK (ACCA, CAI, ICAEW, and ICAS) share responsibility for the quality assurance (QA) review system governing audits and assurance engagements in accordance with the Companies Act of 2006 and the Statutory Auditors and Third-Party Auditors Regulations 2016 (SI 2016/649)).
-All have indicated that they have a fully operational QA review system in place that is aligned with SMO 1 requirements.
+The Financial Reporting Council (FRC) and the four Recognised Supervisory Bodies in the United Kingdom, ACCA, CAI, ICAEW, and ICAS, share responsibility for the quality assurance review system governing statutory audits in accordance with the Companies Act 2006 and the Statutory Auditors and Third Country Auditors Regulations 2016 (SI 2016/649).
+These bodies have established operational quality assurance review systems that are aligned with the requirements of SMO 1.

 Current Status: Sustain